 Homeowner’s insurance not only covers damage to the policyholder’s home, but it can also cover the costs of injuries for anyone injured on that property.
 This section of the policy is known as “liability coverage,” and almost every homeowner has it as part of their homeowner’s insurance.

-With liability coverage, an accident victim can recover costs for their medical bills as well as lost wages, pain, and suffering and other damages.
-The accident victim may have to prove fault with the help of a Bangor injury attorney by showing the homeowner was negligent in some way.
+With liability coverage, an accident victim can recover costs for their medical bills as well as lost wages, pain and suffering and other damages.
+The accident victim may have to prove fault with the help of a Bangor premises liability attorney by showing the homeowner was negligent in some way.
 Other times, the doctrine of “strict liability” applies, meaning that the accident is covered no matter who was at fault.

 You can learn more about how homeowner’s insurance liability claims work by reading on.

 What Does Homeowner’s Liability Coverage Pay For?

 Homeowner’s liability coverage covers most injury incidents that happen inside the home as well some that happen outside the home.

 For all covered incidents, homeowner’s liability coverage pays for all losses resulting from an injury up to the policy limit.
 Most coverage limits on homeowner’s liability are quite high, and they could be extended up to $1 million or more if an umbrella policy is also in place.

 - Costs associated with medical treatment, like assistive devices or travel expenses to and from appointments

 - Lost income